bonitasoft/bonita-doc/md/pages.md

 ## Use in applications
 Once the pages are all made available in the Resources section of Bonita Portal, they can be used to [create applications](applicationCreation.md).
-We highly recommand that the creation of applications is done in Bonita Studio, to be managed with all other project resources in the Version Control System (Git).
+We highly recommend that the creation of applications is done in Bonita Studio, to be managed with all the other resources of the project in the Version Control System (Git).

 ## Live update
 [Live update](live-update.md) allows the Administrator to update one element of the application in a situation of emergency.